Taishang

-Taishang (臺商 (Tái Shāng)) are Taiwanese businesspeople who do business in mainland China.
-The term literally translates into English as "Taiwan Business."
+Taishang (臺商 (Tái Shāng)) are Taiwanese businesspeople operating in mainland China.
+The tai part of the term stands for Taiwan, and the shang part stands for business or businessperson.
 There are no official statistics on the number of Taishang working in mainland China.
-Unofficial estimates circulating in 2011 suggested that between 1 million and 3 million Republic of China nationals (including family members) lived in mainland China.
+Unofficial estimates circulating in 2011 suggested that between 1 million and 3 million Taiwanese nationals (including family members) lived in mainland China.

 Economic impact

 The more Taiwanese capital is invested in the mainland, the more it becomes part and parcel of China's growing economy.
-Therefore, the taishang are a major force in the economic integration of China with the larger world-economy.
+Therefore, the Taishang are a major force in the economic integration of China with the larger world-economy.

 After the economic reform escalated, China has attracted a huge amount of direct investments from Taiwan and concomitantly a large number of Taiwanese entrepreneurs, managers, and professionals moved to China.
-China has replaced the US as Taiwan's top importer in 2003.
+China replaced the US as the top destination for Taiwanese exports in 2003.

 The change of government in Taiwan in May 2008 and the economic crisis that took hold of coastal China in late 2008 and continued throughout 2009, forced many factories in Taiwan to close down or relocate to other countries.
-This led to a large increase in the number of taishang in Mainland China.
+This led to a large increase in the number of Taishang in mainland China.

 As of the end of 2008, China's Ministry of Commerce (MOC) reported Taiwanese direct investment (TDI) in China to be US$47.7 billion; Taiwan's Ministry of Economic Affairs (MOEA) Investment Commission (hereafter, Investment Commission) announced a total investment value of US$75.6 billion; Taiwan's Mainland Affairs Council (MAC) estimated the amount at between US$100 billion and US$150 billion; many private sectors in Taiwan estimated the amount to be between US$100 billion and US$200 billion.